Mide-RASP/Rat-Call-Classification-Tool/README.md

 Z | Zooms into the segment/call currently selected Ctrl + Left/Right Arrows  | Zooms into the next or previous segment/call (relative to the call currently selected) Delete | Removes the classification currently selected

+## Support:

+This work is supported by the US Army Medical Research and Materiel Command under Contract Number W81XWH18C014224.

+The views, opinions and/or findings contained in this report are those of the author(s) and should not be construed as an official Department of the Army position, policy or decision unless so designated by other documentation

+In conducting research using animals, the investigator(s) adhered to the Animal Welfare Act Regulations and other Federal statutes relating to animals and experiments involving animals and the principles set forth in the current version of the Guide for Care and Use of Laboratory Animals, National Research Council.